Mind the Prompt: A Novel Benchmark for Prompt-based Class-Agnostic Counting: Derivation of Counting Precision and Recall

 where $\tilde{c}$ is the ground truth of the positive class.
-In fact, if the model predicts fewer objects than the ground truth, all the predicted objects are considered correct, and the remaining ones are FNs.
+Indeed, if the model predicts fewer objects than the ground truth, all the predicted objects are considered correct, and the remaining ones are FNs.
 Conversely, if the model predicts more objects than the ground truth, only $\tilde{c}$ objects are correct, and the remaining contribute to the FPs.
-This situation for FNs and FPs can be directly derived from Eq. \ref{eq:tp-pos}.
-Indeed, given that $c^\text{pos} = \text{FP}^\text{pos} + \text{TP}^\text{pos}$, it follows that
+This situation for FNs and FPs can be directly derived from~\cref{eq:tp-pos}.
+In fact, given that $c^\text{pos} = \text{FP}^\text{pos} + \text{TP}^\text{pos}$, it follows that

 and provided that $\tilde{c} = \text{FN}^\text{pos} + \text{TP}^\text{pos}$, we also have